guzzle/guzzle/docs/overview.rst

 Guidelines
 ----------

-1. Guzzle follows PSR-0, PSR-1, and PSR-2.
+1. Guzzle utilizes PSR-0, PSR-1, PSR-2, and PSR-7.
 2. Guzzle is meant to be lean and fast with very few dependencies.
+This means that not every feature request will be accepted.
 3. Guzzle has a minimum PHP version requirement of PHP 5.4.
-Pull requests must not require a PHP version greater than PHP 5.4.
+Pull requests must not require a PHP version greater than PHP 5.4 unless the feature is only utilized conditionally.
 4. All pull requests must include unit tests to ensure the change works as expected and to prevent regressions.